 Implementations of BPSec MUST support the mandated security contexts of the networks in which they are applied.
+If no set of security contexts is mandated for a given network, then the BPSec implementation MUST, at a minimum, implement the security context defined in [I-D.ietf-dtn-bpsec-interop-sc].
 If a node serves as a gateway amongst two or more networks, the BPSec implementation at that node MUST support the union of security contexts mandated in those networks.